tochinicky/devops-monitoring-stack/README.md

 - `ssh_public_key`: SSH public key for VM access

 ### Ansible Variables

-The following sensitive variables should be configured in `monitoring_stack/group_vars/all.yml`:

 - `slack_webhook_url`: Slack webhook URL for alerts
 - `github_token`: GitHub token for DORA metrics